superlinked/VectorHub/docs/contributing/style_guide.md

 ## 8 Technical terminology

 Use technology-specific terminology.
 If you think the thing you're describing is unfamiliar to most readers, it probably is.
 Feel free to link to external resources that provide more in-depth explanations of terms you do not have space to explain in your article.
-In general, strive not to overcomplicate your text; communicate as simply and clearly as possible.
+In general, don't overcomplicate your text; communicate as simply and clearly as possible.

   EXAMPLES..